-- (a) Pursuant to section 53 of the State Service Act 2000 employees are entitled to the following as Holidays with Pay: New Year's Day, Australia Day, Eight Hour Day, Good Friday, Easter Monday, Easter Tuesday, Anzac Day, Queen's Birthday, Show Day, Cup Day, Hobart Regatta Day (south of Oatlands), Recreation Day (where Hobart Regatta Day is not observed), Christmas Day and Boxing Day; or any other day or part of a day that may be deemed to be a statutory holiday by the application of the Act. - (b) An Act of the State parliament or a State Proclamation may substitute another day for any of the Holidays With Pay listed above. - (c) Notwithstanding subclause (a) of this clause employees may be required to attend for work as prescribed by section 53(4) of the State Service Act 2000 during any of the Holidays with Pay listed above. - (d) An employee who is required to attend for duty on a holiday with pay is to receive remuneration in accordance with Part V - HOURS OF WORK AND OVERTIME, Section B, Clauses (c) and (d). - (e) This clause does not affect the right to pay casual employees or part time employees working 20 hours per week or less a loading in lieu of Holiday with Pay entitlements in accordance with award provisions to that effect and Section C, sub-clause (g)(iii). - (f) All employees are entitled to one local show day.
-It will be observed on a day, other than a Saturday or a Sunday, in the city, town or district in which the employee is employed; or, in the absence of a local show day, any other day that is agreed to between the employee and the employer. respective manager.
+(a) Pursuant to section 53 of the State Service Act 2000 employees are entitled to the following as Holidays with Pay:

+New Year's Day, Australia Day, Eight Hours Day, Good Friday, Easter Monday, Easter Tuesday, Anzac Day, King's Birthday, Show Day, Cup Day, (either half day or full day) Hobart Regatta Day (South of Oatlands), Recreation Day (where Hobart Regatta Day is not observed), Christmas Day and Boxing Day;

+or any other day, or part thereof, that is proclaimed from time to time according to the Statutory Holidays Act 2000.

+- (b) An Act of the State parliament or a State Proclamation may substitute another day for any of the Holidays with Pay listed above. - (c) Notwithstanding subclause (a) of this clause employees may be required to attend for work as prescribed by section 53(4) of the State Service Act 2000 during any of the Holidays with Pay listed above. - (d) An employee who is required to attend for duty on a holiday with pay is to receive remuneration in accordance with Part V - HOURS OF WORK AND OVERTIME, Section B, Clauses (c) and (d). - (e) This clause does not affect the right to pay casual employees or part time employees working 20 hours per week or less a loading in lieu of Holiday with Pay entitlements in accordance with award provisions to that effect and Section C, sub-clause (g)(iii). - (f) All employees are entitled to one local show day.
+It will be observed on a day, other than a Saturday or a Sunday, in the city, town or district in which the employee is employed; or, in the absence of a local show day, any other day that is agreed to between the employee and the employer. - (g) An employee may choose to substitute the Australia Day holiday with pay for another substitution day with pay to be taken within a four-week period from 26 January, as agreed between the employee and employer. - (h) Notwithstanding subclause (c) and (d), an employee who chooses to substitute the Australia Day holiday with pay in subclause (g) is not eligible for remuneration in accordance with Part V - HOURS OF WORK AND OVERTIME, Section B, Clauses (d) or PART V - HOURS OF WORK AND OVERTIME, Clauses (e).